edemaine/furls/README.md

 * `.oldValue`: The previous value of the `<input>` element (in particular during change events)

-In addition, you can add the following attributes, either when calling `addInput` or by looking up the input via `findInput` and adding it yourself:
+In addition, you can add the following attributes, via `configInput` or when calling `addInput`:

 * `.encode(value)`: Encode the specified value into a string for the URL.
   For example, you can reduce number precision, or replace characters